mdgriffith/elm-markup/examples/editor/README.md

 1. `easy` - `Shift + Arrow` should expand the selection range
 2. `easy` - Resizing the window messes up the `Charlayout`.
 I think we'd want to make it so that the `Charlayout` is not affected by window size instead of just rescanning the document on `Browser.Event.onResize`
 3. `medium` - The text selection highlight should be rendered as one single polyline in Svg instead of a bunch of text boxes.
 This will likely improve performance a bit as well.
 Ideally we'd like it to have the standard shape of a text selection.
 I think capturing multiple paragraphs might be a little tricky, but who knows!
+Check out [MakePad](https://makepad.github.io/makepad/) for an example of a single "blob" shape for text selection.
 4. `involved` - The `Selection.CharLayout` data structure could use some love.
 My suspicion is that it's slow for larger documents.
 It's a bounding box for every character after all.
-So, after writing a few benchmarks to see if/when it's actually an issue, the data structure likely needs to:
+So, *after writing a few benchmarks to see if/when it's actually an issue*, the data structure likely needs to:
    1. Look up a range of boxes between two points.
       1. Subsequent lookups are likely near each other.
    2. Be updated/recreated incrementally